What are the aims of the School Council?

 We will be running other fundraising events soon and we plan on helping the school earn the new Healthy School Award.

 Well done to all the children who applied to be a School Councillor.
+Each councillor was elected by secret ballot by their class mates.
 It is a very important job in School and the School Council represent the voice of the children.

 Year 1: Alexis McDonald